OctavioProfeta/OctavioProfeta.github.io/index.md

 It is hard to point out other topics about societal fears.
 This is most certainly due to the movies on other themes, which is represents a higher number of movies than movies on major fears.
 We need another way to analyse the presence of societal fears in movies.

-## Insert funny phrase about lexicons here
+## \*Insert funny phrase about lexicons here\*

 {: style="text-align: justify;"}
 Okay, let's get specific then.
 Since we already know which themes we want to explore in the plot summaries, we'll create adapted and representative lexicons for each of them.
 We will then use these lexicons to extract the frequency of each theme in the plot summaries.
-Here are some examples of the lexicons we created :
+Here are some examples of the lexicons we created:

-*   War : '*war*', '*conflict*', '*battle*', '*combat*'
+*   War : '*mercenary*', '*bloodshed*', '*warfare*', '*military*'
-*   Climate Change :'*global_warming*', '*greenhouse_gas*', '*carbon_footprint*', '*renewable_energy*'
+*   Climate Change :'*volcanoes*', '*contamined*', '*environemental*', '*weather*'
-*   Terrorism : '*terrorism*', '*extremism*', '*radicalization*', '*terrorist_attack*'
+*   Terrorism : '*bombings*', '*government*', '*kidnapping*', '*homicide*'
-*   Pandemics : '*pandemic*', '*epidemic*', '*outbreak*', '*virus*'
+*   Pandemics : '*pandemic*', '*catastophe*', '*immune*', '*virus*'
 *   Economical Collapse : '*economic_crisis*', '*financial_collapse*', '*recession*', '*depression*'
 *   Technological Advancement : '*robotics*', '*artificial_intelligence*', '*automation'*, '*data_science*' (yes, very scary indeed!)
 *   Aliens : '*extraterrestrial*', '*alien*', '*UFO*', '*alien_abduction*'

 {: style="text-align: justify;"}
 This way, each movie gets assigned with a frequency metric which measures the proximity of that movie to each one of the themes.
-Let's see how those frequencies vary throughout the decenies :
+Let's see how those frequencies vary throughout the decenies:

 <p style="text-align:center">
 <iframe src="evol_freq.html" width="750px" height="500px" frameborder="0"></iframe>